Don Jon: Plot

 Jon watches an increased amount of porn and becomes emotionally withdrawn and erratic, which leads to an incident of road rage.
 His friend persuades him to finish his college class, where he sees Esther again.
-After class, he has sex with Esther in her car discusses his breakup with her.
+After class, he has sex with Esther in her car and discusses his breakup with her.
 She asks him why he loves porn, and he reveals that he gets "lost" in porn in a way he does not with a partner, and has been consuming porn since he was a child.
 He insists he is not addicted to porn, and Esther suggests masturbating without it for a week, which he discovers he cannot do.
 Esther says porn has given him a skewed idea of what real sex is, and he does not intimately connect with his partners because he focuses merely on his own satisfaction.
 After suggesting they take a bath together at her home, Esther starts crying and does not join him, revealing that her husband and son died in a car crash 14 months prior.
 Their emotional connection deepens their intimacy, and Jon experiences truly satisfying sex for the first time.

 Jon later tells his priest that he has stopped watching porn, and though he had premarital sex with Esther, it felt special and unlike his previous connections; he is disillusioned when the priest does not acknowledge his substantial improvement.
 He finally tells his family about his breakup with Barbara.
 While his parents are upset, his sister Monica bluntly tells them that Barbara clearly only wanted to date someone she could control.
 Jon meets with Barbara and apologizes for lying to her, but asserts that her expectations were demanding of him and unattainable.
 She insists that a man should make any sacrifice for a woman he loves and tells Jon not to call her again.

-With neither of them interested in conventional love or marriage, Jon and Esther begin dating and "lose" themselves when being intimate.
+With neither of them interested in conventional love or marriage, Jon and Esther begin dating and "lose" themselves while being intimate.